afozbek/100-days-of-code/log.md

 **Today's Progress**: Today I learned how to handle forms & how to create my own custom directive with Vue

 **Thougts** Vue offers us how to create our custom directive.
 This is really cool

+### Day 92: Sep 01 2019

+**Today's Progress**: Today I learned how to use filters & mixins in our Vue applications.
+Then I looked how to animate our custom components, elements or group of items with transition and transition-group element

+**Thougts** Animation is really simple with transition components